Anupriya1729/InterviewExperiences/Walmart Global Tech India.md

 <pre>
 MCQ Challenge: 30 questions, 25 mins
-Coding Challenge: 2 questions, 90 mins
+Coding Challenge: 2 questions, 90 mins (Difficulty: Medium)

 281 out of the 29,342 participants were shortlisted for interviews.

 INTERVIEWS:
-Participants were called for interviews on the basis of thier rank in the previous rounds.
+Participants were called for interviews on the basis of their rank in the previous rounds.
 2 Technical, 1 hiring manager round

+Result: Selected
 </pre>
 <h2>Round 1:</h2>
 <pre>